ylow/turicreate/userguide/sframe/data-manipulation.md

 or `min`).
 If we knew about this before parsing, or are willing to parse the file again, we could add 0 to the `na_values` option of `read_csv`.
-Alternatively, we can apply an arbitrary function to one or multiple columns of an SFrame.
+Alternatively, we can apply an arbitrary function to one or multiple columns of an XFrame.
 Here's how to replace those zeroes with missing values with a Python lambda function:

 ```python